CloakedLeader/computational_physics/README.md

 ## Motivation

 I aim to gain hands-on experince with numerical solutions to physical problems and to explore current areas of computational physics research.
+I would also like to study machine learning and AI-methods for general interest.

 ## Installation